 British music festivals are world-famous, but there is plenty more to celebrate in the quirky roster of top UK festivals.

 Festivals in the UK celebrate the country’s history, literature, and even its politics.
-People all over the country organize celebrations to honour all kinds of weird and wonderful occasions.
+People all over the country organize celebrations to honor all kinds of weird and wonderful occasions.
 Read on to discover UK festivals and find out why the Brits eat a sheep’s stomach in January, burn effigies in November, and dance through the streets of London in August.